 Here are a few pointers to help you determine the sex of the fish.

-Size and Shape: Males have a large nuchal hump on their forehead.
+Size and Body Shape: Males have a different head shape, with a large nuchal hump on their forehead.
 Males are larger than females.

 These cichlids should successfully breed if you follow these steps and ensure they will be as comfortable as possible.